darwann/darwann.github.io/index.md

 ## Welcome to Darwon's (彭道万) Pages

 ### Personal File
-I am currently a Ph.D. candidate at school of computer science and technology in Huazhong University of Science and Technology.
+I am currently a Ph.D. candidate at College of Computer Science and Technology in Huazhong University of Science and Technology.
-Email: pengdw@hust.edu.cn

 ### Research Interest
 + Visual Question Answering